Euphaedra justicia

 Euphaedra justicia, the Justicia Themis forester, is a butterfly in the family Nymphalidae.
 It is found in Nigeria, Cameroon, Gabon and the Democratic Republic of the Congo.

 Similar species

 Other members of themis species group q.v.

+b. justitia Stgr. only differs from permixta in having the yellow subapical band of the forewing very broad and rounded.
+Lagos to Gabon.